garden-io/garden/docs/contributing/config-resolution.md

   * See: `Garden#resolveProviders`.
 * Modules are resolved.
 This uses [an older resolution system, the `ModuleResolver`](#module-resolution) that is isolated from the rest of the flow.
 * [Modules are converted into actions](#converting-modules-into-actions) (still in `Garden#getConfigGraph`).
-* [Phase 1 of action resolution](#phase-1-of-action-resolution-preprocessing-during-config-graph-construction): Actions are preprocessed (i.e. partially resolved) and their dependencies are augmented with any implicit dependencies detected in template references to outputs from other actions.
+* [Phase 1 of action resolution](#phase-1-of-action-resolution-preprocessing-during-config-graph-construction): Actions are preprocessed (i.e. we resolve the template values that we need to construct the graph) and their dependencies are augmented with any implicit dependencies detected in template references to outputs from other actions.
   * The result of this phase is a `MutableConfigGraph`: A DAG-like graph data structure that allows easy lookup of actions by e.g. name and kind.
   * See the call to `actionsToConfigGraph` in `Garden#getConfigGraph`.
 * If any plugins define an `augmentGraph` handler, these are called now.